How to Become a Travel Nurse in Florida: Mapping Out What It Takes

 Travel nurses obviously change locations frequently, so your willingness to forge connections, participate in the community and engage with your coworkers might make (or break) your experience.
 If you are more of the adventurous type, don’t mind changing things up and want more exposure to various realms of nursing, becoming a travel nurse might fit the bill.

 Are you okay with less desirable hours?

 Because travel nurses are temporary positions made to fill in staffing gaps, it’s likely that you’ll be working hours that are less desirable.3 For example, you may work nights or weekends.
-However, you might have more free time during the week or during the day.
-It’s not guaranteed you’ll have undesirable hours, but it is something to reflect on, especially as a travel nurse.
+If this one is a deal-breaker for you, you can be more particular about the contracts you accept.
+But that might narrow your options a bit more.